SciMed/style-guide/README.md

   [In Defense of Copy Paste](http://zacharyvoase.com/2013/02/08/copypasta/) for more information.
 While this is applicable in all forms of code, this is particularly problematic in view code.
-* Put data attributes in a hash when using a view helper e.g. `f.input :foo, data: { input_method: :foo }`.
-Note that underscores in keys will be translated to dashes when rendered to html.
-The previous example's data attribute will render: `data-input-method="foo"`.
+* Put data attributes in a hash when using a view helper.
+  * Example: `f.input :foo, data: { input_method: :foo }`
+  * Note that underscores in keys will be translated to dashes when rendered to HTML.
+The previous example's data attribute will render as `data-input-method="foo"`.
 * Prefer `f.collection_select :foo` over `f.select :foo, options_from_collection_for_select` when possible.
   * Note that `collection_select` sets the selected value by default whereas `options_from_collection_for_select` needs the selected value to be specified as a parameter.
 * Use Rails helper for labels wherever possible.